Minimal Generating Sets of Lattice Ideals: Binomial Complete Intersection Lattice Ideals

 We can describe the lattices for which $I_{L}$ is a binomial complete intersection.
 Recall that a mixed dominating matrix $M$ has the property that every row of $M$ has a positive and negative entry and $M$ contains no square submatrix with this property.

 \begin{cor1} Let $L\subset\Z^n$ be a lattice.
-The ideal $I_L$ is binomial complete intersection if and only if there exists a basis of $L^\sigma$ so that its vectors give the rows of a mixed dominating matrix. \end{cor1} \begin{proof} By Remark \ref{pos_graded_lattice}, $I_{L^{\sigma}}$ is positively graded.
-The proof now follows from Theorem \ref{compint} and \cite[Theorem 3.9]{MT}. \end{proof}
+The ideal $I_L$ is binomial complete intersection if and only if either $L^{\sigma}=\{{\bf 0}\}$ or there exists a basis of $L^\sigma$ such that its vectors give the rows of a mixed dominating matrix. \end{cor1} \begin{proof} If the lattice $L$ is pure, or equivalently $L^{\sigma}=\{{\bf 0}\}$, then by \cite[Theorem 2.1]{ES} or Theorem~\ref{Markov_pure} the ideal $I_L$ is binomial complete intersection.
+Assume now that $L$ is non-pure.
+Since by Remark~\ref{pos_graded_lattice} $L^{\sigma}$ is positive, the proof follows from Theorem~\ref{compint} and \cite[Theorem 3.9]{MT}. \end{proof}